inasafe/inasafe-doc/docs/source/tutorial-docs/socialisation/introduction-functionality.rst

 InaSAFE Functionality and Datasets to be used in Practical
 ==========================================================
-Before we dive into using QGIS and InaSAFE, this chapter will explain InaSAFE current functionality, the functionality we will touch on today as well as the spatial datasets we will be using (located on your USB sticks).
+Before we dive into using QGIS and InaSAFE, this chapter will explain InaSAFE current functionality, the functionality we will touch on during this short InaSAFE course as well as the spatial datasets we will be using (located at **link to data**).

 Current Functionality of InaSAFE
 --------------------------------